nori-parelius/noriparelius/content/post/my-reasons-for-blogging.md

 categories = ["Knowledge work", "Blogging", "Learning", "Writing"] draft = false featured_image = "/img/featured_my-reasons-for-blogging.jpg"
+f_alt = "An AI generated watercolor image of a platypus in front of a laptop."
 +++

 _(The image above is AI generated, the rest is not.)_